theodorekwok/tp/docs/DeveloperGuide.md

 2. Testcase: Enter parameters that are not supported by stock type.
 ```
 mTracker$main> edit 7
-	Please enter one or more Stock parameters to edit separated by spaces only.
+    Please enter one or more Stock parameters to edit separated by a single space only.
     done-status, name, current-price, sentiment, remarks
 mTracker$edit> entry-price
 ```
 Expected: An error message that says the parameter is invalid and will be ignored.